oismailov/cmd-go-sql/README.md

 `./cmd-go-sql -source="table name"` with parameter.<br>
 You will see all information about newly created table and intermediate processes in prompt

-###Update 2017-03-05
-A second parameter for the command has been introduced, for the destination table name.
-If we run this utility again and again with the same destination table name (as a second argument to the command), it should overwrite the existing table (if exists with the same name) without raising any issue.

 #### Copyright
 Copyright © 2017 Infotecture Development Pty Ltd.